telerik/winforms-docs/scheduler/views/day-view.md

 {{endregion}}

 ## The AllDay area

 The AllDay area contains appointments that are either defined as AllDay appointments or their duration is greater than 24 hours.
 The appointments in this area are displayed with a fixed height (unless __AutoSizeAppointments__ is enabled).
 When the total height of the appointments reaches a certain value, a vertical scrollbar is displayed.
 Using the properties of the __AllDayHeaderElement__ you can manipulate the height of the appointments and the maximum height before the scrollbar appears:
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\DayView.cs region=allDayArea}}
 {{source=..\SamplesVB\Scheduler\Views\DayView.vb region=allDayArea}}